AI Agent Integration

 mcp resource indicator

-Cursor MCP) can self-register via
+Clients can also self-register via

 Dynamic Client Registration;